Hello world 🔗

-Let's take our first steps into programming with smo位 (pronounced like "small" but with "o" instead of "a").
-I must mention that the language is a bit atypical in that it simplifies a lot of traditional programming concepts while keeping the ability to write very fast yet safe code.
+Let's take our first steps into programming with smoλ (pronounced like "small" but with "o" instead of "a").
+The language is a bit atypical in that it simplifies a lot of traditional programming concepts while keeping the ability to write very fast yet safe code.
 Some level of control is sacrificed in the process, but this means that you do not need to worry too much about technical details.

 // main.s